 This greater melodic focus allows Hannigan to tug at listeners’ heartstrings effectively when the game’s narrative requires this.
 Witness how “Loss at Hogwarts” makes its statement with a sorrowful, yet noble variation of the Friendship theme.
-That sort of emotionality is the main reason why Half-Blood Prince’s album finale hits hard, despite some issues on the way there.
+That sort of emotionality is the main reason why Half-Blood Prince’s album finale hits hard.
 “Sadness at Hogwarts” is one of the album’s melodic highlights in its calm sorrow and yearning.
 At the same time, it never makes the same mistake as Nicholas Hooper’s movie score – to underplay the tragedies at the heart of Half-Blood Prince’s story.
 Album closer “Friendship Theme” is even on par with the finale of Patrick Doyle’s Goblet of Fire.
 Both scores manage to convincingly snatch optimism and hope from the jaws of defeat and death.

-All in all, the biggest difference between Half-Blood Prince and Order of the Phoenix lies in each album’s arc.
-The Order of the Phoenix album producers arranged its music clearly to move from light to sombre to blazing finale.
+Another difference between Half-Blood Prince and Order of the Phoenix lies in each soundtrack’s narrative arc, at least on album.
+The Order of the Phoenix album producers arranged its music clearly to move from light to darkness and then to a blazing finale.
 The Harry Potter and the Half-Blood Prince soundtrack is more flexible in its progression, but also less focused.
 Moving through the album, there is little sense of momentum or urgency building.
 The way “Wandering Day 1” segues into “Final Battles” is a bit baffling, so jarring is the transition and lack of build up to the soundtrack’s final battle cue.

 However, one positive effect of Half-Blood Prince’s more varied running order is the earlier introduction of Hannigan’s outstanding battle cues.
 “Duelling Club” hits early on and announces the album’s greater rhythmic focus during its action tracks.
-While on “Duelling Club” it’s the ever-changing orchestrations that make such a focus on potentially repetitive material work, on “Slytherin Combat” it’s the awe-inspiring intensity that Hannigan forges from its relentlessly hammering ostinati.
-Hannigan’s avoids listener fatigue by turning these ostinati into catchy melodic hooks that push the composition with white-hot single-mindedness.
+On “Duelling Club”, it’s the ever-changing orchestrations that make such a focus on potentially repetitive material work.
+On “Slytherin Combat”, that job gets done courtesy of the awe-inspiring intensity that Hannigan forges from his relentlessly hammering ostinati.
+Hannigan avoids listener fatigue by turning these ostinati into catchy melodic hooks that push the composition with white-hot single-mindedness.
 It all culminates in a triumphantly gigantic climax that is impossible to resist.